 Recommendation 2.1 of the Code advocates that the Chairman of the Nomination Committee should be the Senior Independent Non-Executive Director.
-This has been complied with subsequent to the financial year end, as the Company has identified Dato' Juzilman Bin Basir as the Senior Independent Non-Executive Director on 18 May 2015.
+The Company complies with this recommendation, with Dato' Juzilman Bin Basir identified as the Senior Independent Non-Executive Director.